run-nan/open-docs/docs/abilities/slot/global/trigger/index.md

 :::warning
 When the plugin calls `next` or `cancel`, it needs to call the `lifecycle.destroy` method to destroy itself as soon as possible, so that the user can't reactivate the plugin when it is triggered again.

-If there is no way to guarantee that the current module will be destroyed when the user triggers it again, you should consider combining [`useModuleInstanceInfo`](../../../../reference/packages/store/store.md#useModuleInstanceInfo).
 :::

 ```tsx